AllenConway/PWAWeatherApp/azure/ARMTemplates/README.md

 4. Create an ADO pipeline pointing to an existing YAML file -> azure-build-and-release-pipeline.yml in the repo (or fork if coming from OSS world)

 Alternative Considerations: Using Terraform IaC is a preffered method to ARM templates in favor of some of the following factors:
 - More intuitive syntax
 - Cloud provider agnostic (ARM is Azure provider only)
 - State management for provisioning efficiency
 - Industry standard approach

 However if there is a familarity with ARM and usage in Azure, this process still provides a solid end-to-end solution for deployment to PaaS resources in the cloud.

+Current Azure DevOps Project: https://allenconway.visualstudio.com/PWAWeatherApp

-##File Breakdown
+## File Breakdown

-###azure-appservice.json
+### azure-appservice.json

-Purpose: ARM Template with defintition to prision the following:
+Purpose: ARM Template with defintition to provision the following:
 - Azure App Service
   - Depolyment slots: Develop, QA, Staging, Production
 - Azure App Service Plan
 - Application Insights

-###azure-appservice.parameters.json
+### azure-appservice.parameters.json

 Purpose: Provides parameter values for using at runtime for azure-appservice.json
 ToDo: If deploying this independently, ensure parameter values within this file are unique to your deployment

-###Pipelines/azure-build-and-release-pipeline.yml
+### Pipelines/azure-build-and-release-pipeline.yml

 Purpose: This single YAML file will do both the build and release stages.
 This does _not_ require a separate 'Release' created in Azure DevOps like the older metholodlogy or when using Classic Pipleines.
 This pipeline will do the following:
 - Build the Angular app from this repo
 - Create an output artifact (.zip)
 - Use the Azure CLI to create resource groups at the subscription level prior to deploying the ARM template resources to them
 - Deploy the Azure ARM Templates
 - Execute the ARM Templates in Azure to provision the resources
 - Deploy the built PWAWeatherApp to Azure using the resources provisioned above
+  - Develop
+  - QA
+  - Staging
+  - Production

 Note: There is a separate step to create the resource groups via an AzureCLI step prior to the ARM Template execution.
 This is because the ARM templates use a Resource based template and Resource Groups are created at the Subscription level and would require